mckayb/website/README.md

   * `postgresql.postgresqlDatabase`

 Add the following line into your `/etc/hosts` file.
+Replace the ip with the result of running `minikube ip`.
+Replace the url with whatever you used for the `ingress.hosts` value.
 ```
 192.168.99.100 chart-example.local
 ```
-Replace `192.168.99.100` with the result of running `minikube ip`.
-Replace `chart-example.local` with whatever you used for the `ingress.hosts` value.

 Run the application with:
 ```